Richard Shops: History

-In 1992 Richard Shops was sold to the British retailing giant Sears plc (not to be confused with the American stores of the same name), the then owner of the London department store Selfridges, and the women's clothing retailers Wallis, Miss Selfridge and Outfit.
+In 1992 Richard Shops was sold to Clore's former company, the British retailing giant Sears plc (not to be confused with the American stores of the same name), the then owner of the London department store Selfridges, and the women's clothing retailers Wallis, Miss Selfridge and Outfit.
 In 1999 Sir Philip Green, who had acquired Sears plc, transferred Richard Shops, along with Wallis, to the Arcadia Group which immediately announced the closure of all branches of Richard Shops, or their conversion to other Arcadia brands.